-The IDEA lab is currently recruiting volunteers for lab assistant positions.
-As a lab assistant in the IDEA lab, you will be exposed to many different types of studies within the broad domain of cognitive psychology.
-The central goal of this research is to understand how people and other animals pay attention, and the forces that determine how intently, how long, and how effectively one will attend to a source of information, and how do individual differences in attention control relate to differences in learning, memory, and executive functioning (e.g., planning, monitoring, self-regulation).
-If you volunteer to help in the IDEA lab, you will be assisting in the testing of undergraduate participants in this research; but these data are frequently compared to responses from monkeys and chimpanzees that are tested on similar tests in Dr. Washburn’s other laboratory at the Language Research Center.
+The IDEA lab is currently recruiting volunteers for lab assistant positions for the Summer 2018 semester.
+If you volunteer to help in the IDEA lab, you will be assisting in the testing of undergraduate participants in this research, but these data are frequently compared to responses from monkeys that are tested on similar tests in Dr. Washburn’s laboratory at the Language Research Center.
 Before submitting an application, please take the time to consider the opportunities and expectations outlined below.

-• Training on the ethical conduct of research
+• Receive training on the ethical conduct of research

-• Potential for poster presentation at PURC (Fall) and/or GSURC (Spring)
+• Present a poster at PURC (Fall) and/or GSURC (Spring)

 We are pleased that you are considering assisting with the research in the IDEA lab.
 Across the years, dozens of undergraduate students have helped with this research.
 Many have gone on to develop their own noteworthy research programs as graduate students and as professors.
 Many published articles have acknowledged the contributions of volunteer assistants in the IDEA lab.
 Whatever your goals, we are confident that you will find the work in the IDEA lab to be interesting and rewarding.
 Your assistance is very important, and we welcome this opportunity to discuss this possibility with you!